-Input into Gradebook: Each Friday, pull data from your Exit Tickets and assign points as follows.
-Grades must be input each week as topics become due to maintain an accurate grade for students and learning coaches to check in the gradebooks.
+Input into Gradebook: Each Friday, teachers pull data from your Exit Tickets and assign points as follows.
+Grades are inputted each week as assignments become due.

-Points Earned Description

-5 pts Completed Exit Ticket to satisfactory

-4 pts Completed Exit Ticket but feedback for improvements required

-1 pt Entry DID NOT appear to be an honest attempt to completing satisfactory
+Points Earned Description 5 pts Completed Exit Ticket to satisfactory 4 pts Completed Exit Ticket but feedback for improvements required 1 pt Completed Exit Ticket but incorrect/missing information 0 pts Did not complete the Exit Ticket and/or Entry DID NOT appear to be an honest attempt to completing satisfactory

-0 pts Did not complete the Exit Ticket

-When: Assign an Exit Ticket at the end of one whole group live instruction class each week.
-They are assigned in the live classes and due to the teachers by 11:59pm the day of the class.
+When: An Exit Ticket is assigned at the end of one whole group live instruction class each week.
+They are assigned in the live classes and due to the teachers by 5:00pm the day of the class.

-Checkpoints (Progress Learning or other programs such as Edulastic, Formative, etc) are for teachers to assess students on mastery of standards and content.
+Checkpoints (Progress Learning or other programs such as iReady, Edulastic, etc. are for teachers to assess students on mastery of standards and content.

-Extensions: Any extensions to the due dates will require a doctor's excuse or prior notice and agreement in extension between the teacher and LC.
+Extensions: Any extensions to the due dates will require a doctor's excuse, prior notice, and/or agreement in extension between the teacher and LC.
 Due date will extend to the number of days excused.
 Ex: 2 days excused = 2 days after returning to school.

 When: Checkpoints will be assigned at least every two weeks between benchmark assessments.
-They are assigned in the outgoing newsletters each Friday and due to the teachers each week on the due dates set in the newsletter.
-No checkpoints should be assigned during the weeks that students are assigned interim or benchmark assessments.
+They are assigned in the outgoing newsletters each Friday and due to the teachers by 3:00pm.
+No checkpoints will be assigned during the weeks that students are assigned interim or benchmark assessments.
+Points may be deducted for late assignment completions.
+Zeros will be given for checkpoints not submitted.